 $95

-The Chase Sapphire Preferred® Card currently has a wildly generous sign-up bonus: Earn 100,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.
-That's worth $1,000 in free travel!
+With the Chase Sapphire Preferred® Card, you can earn 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

 The card also has a solid list of transfer partners, points that are redeemable for cash or travel, and incredibly robust travel insurance, making it an easy pick for beginners seeking their first premium travel rewards card.